mcollardanuy/lwm_playground/annotations/guidelines_semroles.md

 #### Questions and answers

-Link to Questions and answers and a more detailed description of each semantic role [here](https://docs.google.com/document/d/1NLenqdv-mD298XVLs3LTUmebLBAgcaAzlGYaFLmH-LM/edit).
+Link to Questions and answers with examples, and a more detailed description of each semantic role [here](https://docs.google.com/document/d/1NLenqdv-mD298XVLs3LTUmebLBAgcaAzlGYaFLmH-LM/edit).

 #### How to annotate
 * On the RHS column, make sure you have selected the Layer `SemRoles` (if you don't see it, make sure you are in an 'semroles' project).